coala/documentation/Developers/Newcomers_Guide.rst

     $ git commit -a --amend

 This will edit your last commit message.
-If your commit message was considered fine by our reviewers, you can simply send it again like this.
+If your commit message was considered fine by our reviewers, you can simply send it again as it was.
 If not, edit it and send it.
 You have successfully edited your last commit!

 .. note::